gold-lab/ExInAtor2/README.md

 1. Download all files from Github Repository

-2. Download FASTA for hg19 [from here](https://www.dropbox.com/s/a6vthezotm6iaih/Genome_v19.fasta.gz?dl=0). <b> If running on FASTA files from other sources, make sure it is unmasked (no soft-masked or hard-masked). </b>
+2. Download FASTA for hg19 [from here](https://www.dropbox.com/s/a6vthezotm6iaih/Genome_v19.fasta.gz?dl=0). <b> If running on FASTA files from other sources, make sure it is unmasked and follows the ENSEMBL FASTA format (UCSC will throw errors as the chromosomes are named differently). </b>

 3. Download comprehensive gene annotation V19 (GRCh37 for the test input to work) [from here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_19/gencode.v19.annotation.gtf.gz).
 (Filtered Long non-coding RNA GTF provided in the input folder, however the comprehensive gene annotation must be downloaded.)